hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 large, dynamic zones.`

-It is complementary but orthogonal the above mechanisms; and can be used in conjunction with XoT but is not considered further here.
+It is complementary but orthogonal the above mechanisms; and can be used in conjunction with XoT, but is not considered further here.

 # XoT authentication